alibaba/bifrostui/packages/bui-core/src/Slider/index.en-US.md

 ### Always display prompt bubbles

-Enable`tipVisible`，the prompt bubble will always be displayed, otherwise it will only be displayed when sliding.
+Enable 'tipVisible', the prompt bubble will always be displayed, otherwise it will only be displayed when sliding.

 ```tsx
 import { Slider, Stack } from '@bifrostui/react';